|Photo by Kelly Sikkema on Unsplash|

 Okay, now that the rambling and shameless self-promotion is out of the way, let's look at how to buy the Total US Stock Market Index, otherwise known as VTSAX.
 As I hinted above, we cannot buy this in mutual fund form from Vanguard, we have to look at ETF's only.
 For the purposes of this article, I will be focusing only on Vanguard products.

 Option #1 - VCN [0.06% MER]

 Okay, this ETF isn't American at all, VCN is actually Vanguard's Total Canadian Stock Market Index.
-Some Canadians might think this is the Canadian equivalent version so instead of buying every single piece of public companies in the US, you are doing the same thing in Canada with Canadian companies.
-Cool, right?
+Some Canadians might think this is the Canadian equivalent version so instead of buying every single piece of a public company in the US, you're doing the same thing in Canada with Canadian companies.
+Totally the same, right?

-Ehhhh, sort of.
-This is an excellent ETF to invest in but its not at all the same thing.
-If you have read JL Collin's book you'll know he recommends buying one fund and leaving it there.
-While I think this advice comes with certain risks it is especially risky if you do this with VCN because we're not as big or as diversified as the US.
-Canada has several amazing companies and very profitable businesses that you should want to invest in but there is enough reputable and research-based information coming from this guy that we ought to know better than to put all our eggs in one basket.
+Ehhhh, no. This is an excellent ETF to invest in but its not at all the same thing.
+If you have read JL Collin's book you'll know he recommends buying the entire US market with one fund and leaving it there.
+While I think this advice comes with certain risks, it is especially risky if you do this with VCN because we're not as big or as diversified as the US.
+Canada has several amazing companies and very profitable businesses that you should want to invest in but there is enough reputable and evidence-based research coming from this guy that we ought to know better than to put all our eggs in one basket.

 Option #2 - VUN [0.46% MER inside TFSA or RRSP, 0.16% in a taxable account]